 Insulin and injections are not the enemy.

 We are lucky that these days we have so many options to choose from regarding diabetes medication.
 Most of these medications come in pill form, but some are injectable.
 My patients are often wary of injecting themselves, and while I understand their apprehension, using injectable insulin or medication is often necessary to keep diabetes under control.
-Over time, diabetes will progress, and the pancreas will burn out its ability to make effective insulin for your entire body; this means you’ll need to inject insulin.
+Over time, type 2 diabetes will progress, and the pancreas will burn out its ability to make effective insulin for your entire body; this means you’ll need to inject insulin.
 The pills cannot change this.
 Sometimes, it is best to start insulin injections early in the diagnosis because it can give time for your pancreas to become more effective.

 A newer class of injections, known as GLP-1 agonists, is available to target other areas where diabetes has an influence, from your appetite signals in your brain to how your stomach digests food to how your body uses blood sugar.
 These injectables are a great addition to the medications for diabetes care because they can even promote weight loss while controlling your blood sugars.

 Lastly, it is important to remember that these injections, insulin and GLP-1 agonists, are substitutes for hormones your body should already make.
 For diabetics, we need to restore these levels to where they should naturally be.
 These injections are not evil; on the contrary, they are giving your body what it needs to manage your metabolism.

 You can control diabetes; don’t let diabetes control you.